-Before Transformers dominated sequence modeling, Recurrent Neural Networks were the architecture of choice for temporal data.
-Unlike feedforward networks that process inputs independently, RNNs maintain an internal state that evolves over time, enabling them to capture dependencies across time steps.
+Before Transformers took over sequence modeling, Recurrent Neural Networks were the go-to architecture for temporal data.
+Where feedforward networks treat each input independently, RNNs carry an internal state forward through time, letting them pick up on dependencies between time steps.

 The Intuition Behind Recurrence